ispaan-app/spaan-learning-platform/docs/README.md

 # iSpaan Documentation

-Welcome to the iSpaan AI-Powered Learning Platform documentation.
+Welcome to the iSpaan AI-Powered App documentation.
 This comprehensive guide will help you understand, deploy, and maintain the platform.

 ## Table of Contents